damienbod/bff-aspnetcore-vuejs/README.md

 ## Setup Server

 The ASP.NET Core project is setup to run in development and production.
-In production, it uses the VUE JS production build deployed to the wwwroot.
+In production, it uses the Vue.js production build deployed to the wwwroot.
 In development, it uses MS YARP reverse proxy to forward requests.

 > [!IMPORTANT]
-> In production, the Vue JS project is built into the **wwwroot** of the .NET project.
+> In production, the Vue.js project is built into the **wwwroot** of the .NET project.

 ![BFF production](https://github.com/damienbod/bff-aspnetcore-vuejs/blob/main/images/vue-aspnetcore-bff_01.png)

-Configure the YARP reverse proxy to match the VUE JS URL.
+Configure the YARP reverse proxy to match the Vue.js URL.
 This is only required in development.
-I always use HTTPS in development and the port needs to match the VUE JS developement env (vite.config.js).
+I always use HTTPS in development and the port needs to match the Vue.js developement env (vite.config.js).

 ```json
  "UiDevServerUrl": "https://localhost:4201",